MarkNygaard/HA-Next-Frontend/README.md

 - `pages/index.tsx` This is where your "dashboard" should go.
 The user will be redirected to this route after succesful authentication.

+- `components/` This is where your components like navigation, buttons, properties etc. are placed.

-- `pages/auth/index.tsx` This is where the user will find a Home Assistant instance and authenticate.
+- `components/icons/index.tsx` This is where you will add new icons to be used.
+Search icons at https://react-icons.github.io/react-icons/

 ## Entities (Instructions from dangreco see: https://github.com/dangreco/home-assistant-nextjs-starter)